-Research Data Australia (RDA) is a set of web pages describing data collections produced by, or relevant to, Australian researchers.
+Research Data Australia (RDA) is a web portal for discovering data collections produced by, or relevant to, Australian researchers.

-See the RDA About page for more information on:
+See the About Research Data Australia page for more information on:

 - how organisations can become a contributor

 - how the search functionality works

 - accessing and reusing research data.

 - Data owners or managers create descriptions of research data collections (i.e. metadata records) in their institutional repositories.
 Collection descriptions can include rich metadata such as: related people, organisations, publications, software and projects; access instructions and conditions; keywords; Field of Research Codes and more.